121st Fighter Squadron

-The 121st Fighter Squadron (121 FS) is a unit of the District of Columbia Air National Guard 113th Wing located at Joint Base Andrews, Camp Springs, Maryland.
+The 121st Fighter Squadron is a unit of the District of Columbia Air National Guard 113th Wing located at Joint Base Andrews, Maryland.
 The 121st is equipped with the Block 30 F-16C/D Fighting Falcon.

-The squadron is a descendant organization of the 121st Observation Squadron, established on 10 July 1940.
+The squadron is a descendant organization of the 121st Observation Squadron, established July 10th 1940.
 It is one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.

-Heraldry

-In the early 1960s, the 121st Tactical Fighter Squadron developed and approved a fuselage insignia, an iron fist and jet fighter superimposed on a national shield.
-It was thought that the unit had no previous insignia, but the designers were incorrect.
-A Maryland Terrapin originally flew with the District of Columbia Air National Guard and, many years later, was reinstated as the unit's insignia.

-The original design, approved in 1943, and authenticated as correct by the Air Museum, Wright-Patterson Air Force Base, is described as follows.